-Continuous monitoring will be required for all ground intrusive activities and during the demolition of contaminated or potentially contaminated structures.
-Ground intrusive activities include, but are not limited to, soil/waste excavation and handling, test pitting or trenching, and the installation of soil borings or monitoring wells.
+Continuous monitoring will be required for all ground intrusive activities.
+Ground intrusive activities include, but are not limited to, soil/waste excavation and handling, test pitting or trenching, and the installation of soil borings.

-Periodic monitoring for VOCs will be required during non-intrusive activities such as the collection of soil and sediment samples or the collection of groundwater samples from existing monitoring wells.
-"Periodic" monitoring during sample collection might reasonably consist of taking a reading upon arrival at a sample location, monitoring while opening a well cap or overturning soil, monitoring during well baling/purging, and taking a reading prior to leaving a sample location.
+Periodic monitoring for VOCs will be required during non-intrusive activities, such as the collection of soil samples.
+"Periodic" monitoring during sample collection might reasonably consist of taking a reading upon arrival at a sample location, monitoring while overturning soil and taking a reading prior to leaving a sample location.
 In some instances, depending upon the proximity of potentially exposed individuals, continuous monitoring may be required during sampling activities.
-Examples of such situations include groundwater sampling at wells on the curb of a busy urban street, in the midst of a public park, or adjacent to a school or residence.
+Examples of such situations include sampling at locations nearby work performed by individuals not immediately involved with project tasks.